Configure Azure Storage Cache Targets

 Beyond these examples

 These snippets focus on specific storage target features: NFS and Blob NFS target types, namespace junction mapping, and usage models and cache timers.
-They’re intentionally minimal rather than full HPC Cache deployments.
+They’re intentionally minimal rather than full HPC cache deployments.

 To keep things focused, common storage target patterns are omitted, including:

-• Allocation percentage tuning
+• Allocation percentage controls

 These omissions are intentional: the goal is to illustrate how each storage target feature is wired, not provide drop-in HPC modules.
 See the StorageTarget resource reference for all available configuration options.